OJddJO/DungeonCrawler/technicalSpecification.md

 3. Additional Features

--   Crafting and Alchemy: Crafting items from materials and recipes.
+-   Crafting and Alchemy *: Crafting items from materials and recipes.
 -   Scalability: Increasing difficulty with character level.
 -   Quest System *: Integration of optional objectives in the dungeon.
 -   Random Events *: Introduction of random events to spice up gameplay.